OctopusDeploy/blog/blog/2023-10/guide-shipped23/index.md

 1:45pm CST / 7:45pm GMT

-Join Ian Khor, Senior Product Manager, and dive into some of the new features and functions we’ve released for tenanted deployments.
+Join Ian and dive into some of the new features and functions we’ve released for tenanted deployments.
 See how we’re making it easier to view, manage, and administer your tenants at scale in Octopus.

 ## DORA, DevOps, and deployments